Please use the menu below to navigate the article sections:

 DynamoDB is schema-less.

-DynamoDB can be used for storing session state.
+DynamoDB can be used for storing session state data.

 Attributes consists of a name and a value or set of values.

-Attributes in DynamoDB are similar to fields or columns in other database systems.
+Attributes in DynamoDB are like fields or columns in other database systems.

 The aggregate size of an item cannot exceed 400KB including keys and all attributes.